 When you’re studying a Master of Laws is it important to find relevant work experience?
 Well, yes it is… but there are a few advantages and disadvantages to undertaking work experience while you are studying that you should be aware of.

 Pros of Work Experience

 Obviously, it could be a massive help to your future career especially if you find work experience with a firm or organisation that are what your dreams are made of.
 You might just find that the work experience turns into a job offer once you graduate but if it doesn't then at the least you should gain contacts who will be able to tell you about upcoming opportunities.
-Of course, your university or institution should, like the London School of Economics, offer events for you to meet with recruiters and firms who are hiring LLM students as well.
+Of course, your university or institution should offer events for you to meet with recruiters and firms who are hiring LLM students as well.
 Being a known quantity rather than completely unknown to an organisation is more powerful than you might realise.
 Someone who you have already worked for will have a good understanding of your strengths and weaknesses, perhaps even better than you do and your application might be taken all the more seriously.
 Do not underestimate the power of networking and attending career fairs and networking events are great ways to meet future employers but work experience will let you meet the right people in a more natural environment.
 Work experience will give you some great material to use in your studies and even a chance to apply your learning in practice.
 What is the major advantage of all this work experience?
 Well, finding a paid job in an area that you find both interesting and rewarding.

 Cons of Work Experience